 - Arrange the lettuce mixture in serving bowls and top with some of the marinated chicken.

-- Then sprinkle the salad with the cashews and black sesame seeds, and dig in.
+- Then sprinkle the salad with the cashews and Black Sesame Seeds (affiliate link), and dig in.

 More Tasty Salads to Make with Leftover Chicken: